willhowes/makers_portfolio_and_notes/week_2.md

 2. Learn more about Domain Modelling

 BONUS: Gave and received feedback on pairing session in the afternoon.

-My feedback on my pairing partner:
+* My feedback on my pairing partner:

 > Great pair programming earlier.
 I thought it went well.
 > I think we went at a good pace but didn't skim over things.
 Swapping roughly every hour seemed like the right amount of time.
 > You were great at stopping me in my tracks when I went off on a bit tangent.
 I think that's really important to stop getting stuck in a rut.
 > You were also great at coming up with workable solutions v quickly and explained them well to me.
 Something I need to get better at I think.
 I've never been great at explaining myself!
 > Hope that's enough for feedback but let me know if you've got a questions.

+* My pair's feedback on me

+> I personally thought that this was the most efficient pairing session I have had on this course so far.
+You were really good at implementing the driver, navigator roles as intended.
+Really good at being open to solutions and listening to my opinions as well.
+> I felt that the approaches you were taking to solving the problems showed that you had a good grasp of the OOP principles and TDD methods we have been given so far on the course as well.

 ### Monday